Ryjo

-1. SIMPLE
+1. SIMPLICITY

-• A unified omnibox-style tool search interface.
+• A unified tool search interface.

 • A consistent command-based model for tool invocation.